choefele/swift-lambda-app/README.md

 swift-lambda-app has been inspired by [SwiftOnLambda](https://github.com/algal/SwiftOnLambda), which provided the initial working code to execute Swift programs on Lambda.

+Also see the article [Serverless Swift](https://medium.com/@claushoefele/serverless-swift-2e8dce589b68#.97ijuj2x1) for a detailed introduction to running Swift on Lambda.

 ## Development
 Tools: [Xcode](https://developer.apple.com/download/), [ngrok](https://ngrok.com) (optional)